w3c/w3c-website-redesign-design-system/README.md

 `/.deployer`

-It then runs the required build commands and then deploys the built site to the server
+It then runs the required build commands and then deploys the built site to the server.
+Remember to run `nvm use` if starting a new terminal session prior to running the deployment command.

 Deploy to development